mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The length of the `node\_secrets` vector MUST be zero for the first
-node in the path and one for all other nodes in the path.
+node in the path.
+For the remaining elements in the vector, the
+number of ciphertexts in the `node\_secrets` vector MUST be equal to
+the length of the resolution of the corresponding copath node.
+Each
+ciphertext in the list is the encryption to the corresponding node
+in the resolution.

 The ECIESCiphertext values encoding the
 encrypted secret values are computed as follows: